eclipse-909/Assembler-6502/README.md

 - This is an editor and an assembler.
 It doesn't support most instructions in the 6502 ISA.
 The supported instructions are listed below.
 - If you successfully assemble a program, it will provide the hex dump which you can use in an emulator or something.
 - This editor doesn't provide any feedback or debugging except when you attempt to assemble.
+- You can find the 6502 emulator that this is meant for here: https://tsiram.com/

 Here are the supported instructions:
 | Op Code | Mnemonic | Assembly | Hex |